 A return to pre-pandemic school schedules makes it difficult to continue cohorting and physical distancing measures.
 We will maximize the space between students and staff within the school, with a goal of maintaining at least three (3) feet of separation.
-Should the impact of COVID-19 necessitate, schools will take measures to create additional distance between students.
-Additionally, one-way traffic patterns may be identified and labeled in hallways and on stairs to maximize physical distancing.

-Depending on the level of impact within the school, students may need to eat meals in their individual classrooms, a designated indoor space that allows for physical distancing, or in a designated outdoor spaces
+Should the impact of COVID-19 necessitate, schools will take measures to create additional distance between students, including limiting group work.
+Depending on the level of impact within the school, students may need to eat meals in their individual classrooms, a designated indoor space that allows for physical distancing, or in a designated outdoor space.